Which company offers the lowest car insurance rates?

 On average, USAA offers America's cheapest auto insurance rates — just $474 per six-month policy, or $948 per year.
 The caveat here is that USAA's coverage is only available to active-duty military, veterans, or their family members.

-The Zebra surveyed top auto insurance companies and assessed common rating factors to determine which insurer provides the lowest-priced car insurance quotes — even for young motorists or high-risk drivers.
+The Zebra surveyed top insurance companies and assessed common rating factors to determine which insurer provides the lowest-priced car insurance quotes — even for young motorists or high-risk drivers.
 Find out the average yearly rate of some of the top carriers in the table below, or continue reading to see rates from major insurance companies for a host of common rating factors.

 Accidents and other incidents can raise car insurance premiums substantially.
 Most property damage or collision claims will be ruled by your insurance company as an at-fault accident.
 An at-fault accident can raise your premium by between $137 and $558 per six-month policy period.